tsyet12/Duelist-Algorithm-Python/README.md

 > x1>x2

-Using KKT conditions, we can put this constraint in the objective function:
+We can put this constraint in the objective function:

 f=(x1,x2) = (x1)^2+(x2)^2 + max(0,x2-x1)